codesmith-fi/saladir/Binaries/README.md

 You can contact me via
 codesmith.fi@gmail.com

-I lurk in Discord with a nickname of "xanaki" if you want to contact and talk with me.
+I lurk in Discord with a id of "xanaki#9472" if you want to contact and talk with me.
 You can also find me from several coding channels like One Lone Coder and GameFromScratch for example.